Speedoc/eng-handbook/README.md

 - Motivate QA team, recognize good talent and bring out the best out of each individual.
 - Build, implement and direct quality assurance principles and maintain the quality of delivery.

+#### Delivery - Platform Engineer

+Our platform engineers are responsible for maintaining our network architecture, cloud services, and CI/CD workflows.

 ##### Platform Engineer 1
 - N/A